department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/links.md

 Don’t use a URL to a specific page: va.gov/health-care/apply-form-1010ez/introduction Do use the canonical URL: va.gov/health-care/apply-form-1010ez/

-In addition, on modernized VA.gov, many pages-particularly static unauthenticated pages-often end in a trailing slash.
-To determine if a trailing slash should be used, check the live URL that is displayed for the page when it is rendered in a browser.
+In addition, on modernized VA.gov, many pages—particularly static unauthenticated pages—often end in a trailing slash.
+To determine if a trailing slash should be used, check the live URL that the browser shows after you open it up.

 Trailing slash example:
 Don’t use the URL without the trailing slash: va.gov/health-care